Skip to main content

 • Cost estimates: Realistic pricing for recommended solutions

-• Legal compliance: Assessment of regulatory requirements and obligations
+• Regulatory context: Assessment of regulatory requirements and obligations

 3. Expert Witness Services

-• Court testimony: Professional evidence in legal proceedings
+• Court testimony: Professional evidence in dispute-resolution pathways

 • Technical explanation: Clarification of complex arboricultural issues